Marvellous-Codeworks/Homepage/docs/TMS/pages/settings.md

 Syncs your TMS configuration via your Google account using Chrome's sync storage.
 Useful if you use Chrome on multiple computers.

 :::note
 Sync has a storage size limit.
 If your never-suspend list is very large, sync may not work reliably.
-In that case, use [Backup & Sync](./backup-sync#settings-backup) instead — it can save your full settings file to a local file or to Google Drive, with no size restriction.
+In that case, use [Backup & Sync](./backup-sync#settings-backup) instead, it can save your full settings file to a local file or to Google Drive, with no size restriction.
 :::

 ---